cutenode/libgfi/README.md

 ## Prerequisites

-To use <kbd>Good First Issue</kbd>, you'll need to have a few things installed:
+To use Good First Issue, you'll need to have a few things installed:

 - Node.js 8.0.0 or above
   - If you need to install Node.js, you can download it from the [official downloads page](https://nodejs.org/en/download/)